Dennis Cometti: Nine Network (2002–2006)

-Cometti switched to the Nine Network in 2002 and alongside Eddie McGuire, Dermott Brereton and Garry Lyon became the channel's leading Australian rules football caller.
-During those five years he was voted Australian Football Media Association (AFMA) television broadcaster of the year five times (career total 11).
-Cometti dominated Australia-wide newspaper polls for fan popularity.
+Cometti switched to the Nine Network before the 2002 AFL season, originally to mostly call Sunday games.
+On the eve of the season starting, he replaced Tim Lane for Friday night matches after Lane suddenly resigned when Nine denied his request for Collingwood president Eddie McGuire to not call matches involving his team.
+Cometti called Friday night games alongside McGuire, Dermott Brereton and Garry Lyon and became the channel's leading Australian rules football caller.
+He also called Sunday afternoon matches alongside Brereton and Dwayne Russell, mostly games which were played outside of Victoria.
+He was voted the Australian Football Media Association's television broadcaster of the year in all five years that he was at Nine and often also dominated Australia-wide newspaper polls for fan popularity.

-He read the sports report on the weeknight National Nine News in Perth.
+He also read the sports report on the weeknight National Nine News bulletin in Perth.
+Occasionally, at Nine, he returned to cricket commentary calling domestic ING Cup one day matches and an Australia A game in 2003/04.

-Occasionally at Nine, he returned to cricket commentary and in 2003/04 called an Australia A game.
+Return to the Seven Network (2007–2016)

-Return to Seven Network (2007–2016)
+With the Seven Network regaining the rights to broadcast AFL games from 2007, Cometti signed with Seven to call games alongside Bruce McAvaney, once again on Friday nights and Sunday afternoons.
+The pairing of Cometti and McAvaney became legendary, with their contrasting styles forming a famous bond and calling around 450 AFL matches together.

-With the Seven Network regaining the rights to broadcast AFL games starting from 2007, Cometti re-signed with Seven to call games alongside Bruce McAvaney.
-Cometti also had a weekly segment on Seven News in Perth during the AFL season.
+Cometti also had a weekly segment with Basil Zempilas on Seven News in Perth during the AFL season, mostly about the Perth-based games which Seven broadcast during the 2012-2016 period.

-In August 2014, Cometti announced he would retire as an AFL television commentator at the end of the 2016 season.
-His career was commemorated on-air during Seven's coverage of the 2016 AFL Grand Final, the last AFL match he called on television, accompanied by messages of congratulations from sponsor AAMI.
-He commentated 16 grand finals.
+In August 2014, Cometti announced that he would retire as an AFL television commentator at the end of the 2016 season.
+His career was commemorated on-air in the lead up to and during Seven's coverage of the 2016 AFL Grand Final, the last AFL match he called on television (and won by his former club), accompanied by messages of congratulations from sponsor AAMI.
+All up he commentated on 16 VFL/AFL grand finals.